 TGbe editor: Please update the contents of the 1st and 2nd paragraphs in this subclause as shown below:

-[16770]It is possible for STAs affiliated with an MLD to have similar capabilities and operational parameters on different links.
-As a result, an element that is applicable to a reported STA might have the same value as the corresponding element applicable to the reporting STA and carried in the frame outside the Basic Multi-Link element.
-To reduce the frame size, when a Per-STA Profile subelement carries complete profile for a reported STA, it inherits the elements from the reporting STA based on the rules defined in this subclause.
+[16770]It is likely that STAs affiliated with the same MLD have similar capabilities and operational parameters for operating on their respective links.
+As a result, an element that is applicable to a reported STA might have the same value as the corresponding element applicable to a reporting STA which is carried in the frame outside the Basic Multi-Link element.
+To reduce the frame size, when a Per-STA Profile subelement carries a complete profile for a reported STA, it inherits the elements from the reporting STA based on the rules defined in this subclause.

-The inheritance mechanism described in this subclause shall apply only when the Per-STA Profile subelement of the Basic Multi-Link element carries complete profile of the reported STA (i.e., the Complete Profile subfield in the STA Control field of the subelement is set to 1).
-When a Per-STA Profile subelement of the Basic Multi-Link element carries partial profile for a reported STA, the transmitting STA shall not apply the inheritance mechanism described in this subclause.
+The inheritance mechanism described in this subclause shall apply only when the Per-STA Profile subelement of the Basic Multi-Link element carries a complete profile of the reported STA (i.e., the Complete Profile subfield in the STA Control field of the subelement is set to 1).

 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-[16772]When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a multi-link probe response in response to a multi-link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set (see 35.3.4.2 (Use of multi-link probe request and response)) and the Basic Multi-Link element corresponding to the AP MLD of the nontransmitted BSSID carries complete per-STA profile of the requested AP(s), then the inheritance (or non-inheritance) for each per-STA profile is with respect to the elements carried in the Probe Response frame that are outside the Multiple BSSID element.
+[16772]When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a multi-link probe response in response to a multi-link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set and the Basic Multi-Link element corresponding to the AP MLD of the nontransmitted BSSID carries a complete per-STA profile for a requested AP, then the inheritance (or non-inheritance) for the per-STA profile is with respect to the elements carried in the Probe Response frame that are outside the Multiple BSSID element.

 x-x-x-x-x-x-x-x- Start of changes related to CID 18114- x-x-x-x-x-x-x-x